firefox-devtools/profiler/docs-developer/call-tree.md

 ## Merge (charge to caller)

-Merging involves removing a single CallNode from the call tree, and then assigning its self time to the parent CallNode.
+Merging involves removing a single CallNode from the call tree, and then assigning its self count to the parent CallNode.
 In the call tree below, if the CallNode C is removed, then the `D` and `F` CallNodes are re-assigned to `B`.
-No self time in this case would change, as `C` was not a leaf CallNode, but the structure of the tree was changed slightly.
+No self count in this case would change, as `C` was not a leaf CallNode, but the structure of the tree was changed slightly.

 ```
                    A:3,0                              A:3,0